UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_00.md

 # Module Learning Outcomes

+By the end of the module, students are expected to:

 - Compare and contrast python's key data types.
 - Compare and contrast python's key data structures.
 - Use python to determine the type and structure of an object.